AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/upgrade.md

 # Upgrade the [!DNL Data Migration Tool]

-To make sure the versions of your current Magento 2 installation and the [!DNL Data Migration Tool] match exactly, you may need to upgrade the Tool.
+To make sure the versions of your current Magento 2 installation and the [!DNL Data Migration Tool] match exactly, you may need to upgrade the tool.

 ## Prerequisites